 Super Creamer comes in a 25 fl oz carton which must be kept refrigerated.

-The company’s name doesn’t have capital letters, and the company’s products don’t contain any dairy whatsoever.
+The company’s name doesn’t contain any capital letters, and the company’s products don’t contain any dairy whatsoever.
 They’re made from almond milk, oat milk, coconut milk and/or coconut cream, making all nutpods products vegan-friendly.

 There are two lines of nutpods creamers.
 One is unsweetened with flavors like cinnamon swirl, coffee cake and toasted marshmallow, in addition to the usual French vanilla, hazelnut and caramel.
 The other line is sweetened with the sugar alcohol erythritol and comes in cookie butter, sweet crème, and (of course) French vanilla flavors.